GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 * the functional manager created an atomic permission in the admin (not recommended).

 The display of all the users and their atomic permissions for the case in the ZAC is **WIP** now.

+Example
+^^^^^^^
+For example, user John has blueprint permission to read all the cases of the "Beleid opstellen" case type.
+But one of these cases has a related case with another case type ("Bestuurlijke besluitvorming").
+So John can be granted an atomic permission for the particular case, so he will be able to see only one case of this case type.
+All atomic permissions can be seen in the ZAC admin page and can be filtered on users.
+To grant a permission an admin page can also be used, but it's easier to do so in the app itself.